Creating merge requests

 3. Type a branch name and select New branch.

-4. Above the file list, on the right side, select Create merge request.
+4. Above the file list, select Create merge request.
 A merge request is created.
 The default branch is the target.

 5. Fill out the fields and select Create merge request.